Extended edge modes and disorder preservation of a symmetry-protected topological phase out of equilibrium: Methods

-Before turning to the definition of the topological numbers, let us discuss the role of pseudospin in a non-periodic system.
-The simplifications coming with the usual momentum space are lost in the non-periodic case, i.e. one needs two momenta to parameterize a quadratic Hamiltonian, since the energy does not only depend on the position difference of the spinors, but their actual position as well.
-Therefore one can define, analogously to the pseudospin operator, $\bm{\mathfrak{s}}(k,k'):=\Phi^\dagger_k\bm{\sigma}\Phi_{k'}$ by the Fourier transform of the following non-local coordinate space operator: $\bm{\mathfrak{s}}(x,x'):=\Phi^\dagger(x)\bm{\sigma}\Phi(x')$.
-To describe correlations between the coordinate points $x$ and $x'$ one can use an `average' position $X=\frac{x+x'}{2}$ and a $y=x-x'$ as the deviation from it.
-Fourier transform with respect to $y$ gives the `usual' momentum variable in periodic systems, but now the resulting quantity still depends on the coordinate $X$.
-Let us note, that since $\avr{\bm{\mathfrak{s}}(x,x')}$ is not assumed to be periodic, there is only one-to-one correspondence with the Fourier transformed and real space quantities in the infinite system size (or continuum) limit.
+Before examining the relationship between pseudospin and the previously defined correlation matrix, let us briefly discuss its role in a nonperiodic system.
+The simplifications coming with the usual momentum space are lost in the nonperiodic case, i.e.~one needs two momenta to parametrize a quadratic Hamiltonian since the energy does not only depend on the position difference of the spinors but their actual position as well.
+Analogous to the pseudospin operator, one can then define $\bm{\mathfrak{s}}(k,k'):=\Phi^\dagger_k\bm{\sigma}\Phi_{k'}$ by the Fourier transform of the nonlocal coordinate space operator, $\bm{\mathfrak{s}}(x,x'):=\Phi^\dagger(x)\bm{\sigma}\Phi(x')$.
+To describe correlations between coordinates $x$ and $x'$ one can use an ``average'' position, $X=\frac{x+x'}{2}$, and $y=x-x'$ the deviation from it.
+Taking the Fourier transform with respect to $y$ gives the ``usual'' momentum variable in periodic systems, but now the resulting quantity retains a dependence on the coordinate $X$.
+We note here, that since $\avr{\bm{\mathfrak{s}}(x,x')}$ is not assumed to be periodic, there is only one-to-one correspondence between the Fourier-transformed and real-space quantities in the infinite-system-size (or continuum) limit.
 Working with the Fourier transform of the generalized pseudospin: